 Manufacturers and regulatory bodies are developing new security features and protocols to mitigate the risk of theft and smuggling through autonomous vehicles.
 These include secure software systems, encryption and authentication mechanisms, and physical security measures such as alarms and immobilizers.

 To address concerns like terrorist activities using autonomous vehicles, regulatory bodies, and law enforcement agencies are exploring new security measures and prevent the use of autonomous vehicles in terrorist attacks.
-These measures may include developing new technologies to detect and intercept autonomous vehicles that are being used for malicious purposes and implementing regulations and standards to ensure that autonomous vehicles are designed and operated in a way that reduces the risk of terrorism.
+These measures may include developing new technologies to detect and intercept autonomous vehicles being used for malicious purposes and implementing regulations and standards to ensure that autonomous vehicles are designed and operated in a way that reduces the risk of terrorism.